 For me, this fight is personal.
 Every Harlemite deserves the opportunity to receive a great education, a great job and affordable housing right here.
 To make that happen, Harlem needs elected officials that reflect the values of our community.
-As an advocate for our neighborhoods, I was honored to represent our residents.
+As an advocate for our neighborhoods, I was honored to represent our residents in the 2017 City Council election, and was one of the youngest candidates on the ballot.
 That is why I went to court to end a rent scam operated by a State Senate candidate running in our district.
-And that’s why I’m running today.
+And that’s why I’m considering a run for office today.

 I hope to serve on your City Council to help Harlem get the resources it needs and the leadership it deserves.
-Please show your support by learning more about and donating to the campaign and showing up to vote on November 7, 2017!
+Please show your support by learning more about and donating to the campaign as we look forward to the 2021 election!